samrocketman/gitlab-mirrors/docs/installation.md

     Host gitlab.example.com
         User git

-Create a gitmirror user in gitlab.
+Create a `gitmirror` user in GitLab and set the user to be a GitLab administrator.
 Set up the SSH keys with the gitmirror user in GitLab.
 Obtain the Private token from the user.

-Create "Mirrors" group in gitlab and designate gitmirror user as the Owner of the group.
+Create "Mirrors" group in GitLab and designate `gitmirror` user as the Owner of the group.
 Realistically the group does not have to be called `Mirrors`.
 It could be anything and in fact multiple mirror groups can be mirrored within the same repository folder.

 Clone the gitlab-mirrors repository and set values in config.sh.